 Vietnam is a country full of amazing cuisine.
 From the steaming hot bowls of Pho (noodle soup) to spicy stir fries and curries to the best coffee in the world, if you’re a foody, you need to visit this place!
-And we get to taste the country and culture in the best way in 2019, by cycling from Vietnam to Cambodia on an epic challenge that burns off the calories as we consume them!
+And we get to taste the country and culture in the best way, by cycling from Vietnam to Cambodia on an epic challenge that burns off the calories as we consume them!

 For now, you can throw some Vietnamese Banh Xeo pancakes together in your own kitchen.
 This eggless omelette-type pancake is typically mixed with pork, shrimps and onions; but to keep the crêpes super simple and vegan, you only need the following ingredients: